oauth-wg/oauth-sd-jwt-vc/draft-terbu-sd-jwt-vc.md

 Credential for security reason.
 This is only possible if an Issuer binds the Verifiable Credential to a specific Holder at the time of issuance.

-This is also referred to as the three-party-model which describes the relationships between the entities involved in the issuance and verification of Verifiable Credentials.
+The relationships between the entities involved in the issuance and verification of Verifiable Credentials is also referred to as the three-party-model.

 The model involves three parties: